EliahKagan/palgoviz/doc/using-notebooks.md

 ## Real-time collaboration, on notebooks

-The nature of this project is such that it may be useful to collaborate in real time to explore it, rework parts of is as exercises, or expand it.
+The nature of this project is such that it may be useful to collaborate in real time to explore it, rework parts of it as exercises, or expand it.
 For example, this may facilitate cooperative learning or tutoring.

 We tested the notebooks extensively, and developed many of them, using the